EbbyRaymundo/5e-spell-combo-tool/README.md

 ### XYZ Spellcasting

+XYZ spells have Ranks instead of Levels.
+If you run them this way, they can't be Counterspelled and are unaffected by Dispel Magic.
+You can instead still consider them to be Levels.
+For the sake of simplicity, they will be shown as Levels in the database and is left as a user decision to choose to run them as Ranks instead.

 1. The user must have the ability to cast spells innately.
 2. The user must have both hands-free meaning that they cannot carry a shield.
 At most, they can hold an arcane focus, wand, or staff.
 3. The user must have a number of sorcery points equal to the rank of the spell they wish to cast.